 \subsection{Accuracy in AoA Estimation}

-We then evaluate the AoA estimation accuracy and compare our fast-MUSIC with the existing subspace algorithms.
-In Figure~\ref{fig:normalized}, the normalized pseudo-spectrum is defined as:
+We now evaluate the AoA estimation accuracy and compare fast-MUSIC (e.g. Fast Method 1) with the existing subspace algorithms.
+In Figure~\ref{fig:normalized}, the normalized pseudo-spectrum is

-where $P (\theta)$ can be the spectrum of MUSIC, ESPRIT, Propagator, etc. In our numerical simulations, we configure $M=200$ and $K=9$ and then evaluate the relative accuracy under different $N$.
-Here, we focus on our fast-MUSIC method 1 in which we assume $p=12$.
+where $P (\theta)$ can be the spectrum of MUSIC, ESPRIT, Propagator, etc. In the numerical simulation, we assume $M=200$ and $K=9$ and then evaluate the relative accuracy under different $N$.
+Here, we focus on our fast method 1 with $p=12$.

-As shown in Figure~\ref{fig:normalized}, among all these compared algorithms, both MUSIC and block-Lanczos algorithms attain the near-optimal pseudo-spectrum by exploiting the exact subspace information, which hence acquire the highly accurate AoAs estimation.
-Our fast-MUSIC obtains an approximated pseudo-spectrum that closely tracks the exact MUSIC.
-Moreover, the pseudo-spectrum of both MUSIC and our fast-MUSIC will not change, when the sample length $N$ drops from $N=800$ to $N=200$.
-In comparison, another ESPRIT method obtains the less accurate AoAs estimation.
-The unexpected error (i.e. false targets nearby 65 degrees) seems to be inevitable, especially when the exact number of sources (i.e. $K$) remains unknown as in many applications.
+As illustrated by Figure~\ref{fig:normalized} only showing AoAs that fall into [65 86] deg), among all counterpart methods, MUSIC and block-Lanczos could attain the near-optimal pseudo-spectrum, by exploiting the exact subspace information, which thus acquire the highly accurate AoAs estimation.
+Our fast-MUSIC obtains an approximated pseudo-spectrum that closely tracks the standard MUSIC.
+Moreover, the pseudo-spectrum of both MUSIC and our fast-MUSIC will not change, when the snapshot number $N$ drops from $N=800$ to $N=200$.
+In comparison, another ESPRIT method attains less accurate AoAs.
+The estimation error (i.e. false targets nearby 65 degrees) seems to be inevitable, especially when the exact number of sources (i.e. $K$) remains unknown.

-Despite a low time complexity, the Propagator method produces a less accurate pseudo-spectrum.
-For one thing, the fluctuated baseline is relatively high, which may arouse false objects in low SNR cases.
-For another, as one inherent disadvantage, it gets the low resolution results when unknown DoAs surpass 70 degree.
-For example, it may misinterpret two targets (between 80 and 85 degrees) as one fake object, resulting in significant estimation errors.
-Note that, the modified Propagator algorithm has been proposed to improve the accuracy \cite{Tayem2005L}, which, however, requires a special array structure (e.g. $L$-shape array) and may be less attractive for compact MIMO radar (i.e. deployed on a front bumper of car).
+Despite its low complexity, the Propagator method produces the less accurate pseudo-spectrum.
+For one thing, the fluctuated baseline is relatively high, which may produce false alarms in low SNR cases.
+For another, it gets the less accurate estimation when the target DoAs surpass 70 deg.
+For example, it may misinterpret two targets (between 80 and 85 degrees) as one fake object, resulting in the significant estimation error.
+Note that, a modified Propagator method was proposed to improve the accuracy \cite{Tayem2005L}, which, however, requires one special array structure (e.g. $L$-shape array) and tends to be less attractive for compact automotive MIMO radars.